kazurayam/VerifyMonthYearInWebPageWithXPathWithoutRegex/README.md

 }
 ```

 You might be surprised that the method is this lengthy and complex.
 In fact, this is the core part of this demo project.
-Generating an appropriate pattern string as Today's date is most important when you are going to verify date in a web page because every web page has it's own format of date and you, as a test, have to adopt to the variations of date formats.
+Generating an appropriate pattern string as Today's date is most important when you are going to verify date in a web page because every web page has it's own format of date and you, as a tester, have to adopt to those variations of date formats.

 ## How the XPath is coded